thumperward/nord-nm-gui/README.md

 5.  ~Fix GUI bugs~
 6. Move NM calls to a Python binding instead of shelling out with `subprocess`
 7. Handle sudo properly
+8. Use standard XDG paths / libraries for handling config paths
+9. Use a config option to bypass Nord API calls
-8. Add a map selector
+10. Add a map selector
-9. Upstream
+11. Upstream

 ## WARNING